cmtl-ml-instruments/instruments/group-2/proposal-template.md

 ## Our research question

-What assignemt of movements (rotationals and linear) to sound parameters like pitch, volume and octave create the most user friendly experience for handheld instruments.
+What assignment of movements (rotationals and linear) to sound parameters like pitch, volume and octave create the most user friendly experience for handheld instruments.
 ## What already exists

 SenSynth: A mobile app that allows for synth control using the phone's accelerometer and gyroscope.
 Doesn't use ML for mapping, only one synth at a time.